Health Spotlight: Rheumatoid and Osteo- Arthritis

 Whether you occasionally take a pharmaceutical like an antibiotic, or count on a drug long term such as a cholesterol health lowering statin, your need for specific nutrients increases.
 You must be aware that many prescriptions, as well as commonly used over-the-counter drugs, cause potentially serious nutrient depletions.
 For your convenience, we here at InVite® Health have devised a Drug-Induced Nutrient Depletion Chart with a list of drugs and non-prescription medications and the nutrients they deplete.
 This in turn will give you an idea of the nutrients your body needs, which can be found in our high-quality InVite® Health supplements.
 Click here to view the chart!

 New Study: Fish Oil Capsules improve rheumatoid arthritis

 Rheumatoid arthritis is an extremely painful and disabling form of arthritis affecting many joints at once.
-In this recent clinical trial performed by the Rheumatology Unit at Royal Adelaide Hospital and the University of Adelaide in Australia, patients who suffered with a recent onset of rheumatoid arthritis had an increased rate of remission (total absence of symptoms) and a lower rate of failure by the drugs used to treat the disease if on a high dosage of fish oil in capsules.
+Recently there has been a new clinical trial performed by the Rheumatology Unit at Royal Adelaide Hospital and the University of Adelaide in Australia, where patients who suffered with a recent onset of rheumatoid arthritis had an increased rate of remission (total absence of symptoms) and a lower rate of failure by the drugs used to treat the disease if on a high dosage of fish oil in capsules.

 The randomized trial compared the effects of high-doses of fish oils versus low-doses and found that with every measurable increase in the level of fish oils in the plasma there was an accompanying 12% increase in the probability of remission anytime during the study.
 The study is published online in the British Journal of Nutrition on August 18, 2015